July 17 - 30, 2016

 During the first week of the program, discussions focus on questions concerning our sometimes conflicting obligations to honor and obey our parents, political leaders, and the Divine — questions raised by Sophocles in Oedipus Rex and Antigone, and by Plato in the Euthyphro.
 The account of the creation and fall of man in Genesis prompts a discussion about the Divine plan, human nature, and free will.
 Kierkegaard’s Fear and Trembling, Pascal’s famous essay on the “wager,” and St. Thomas Aquinas’s fifth proof for the existence of God all occasion considerations of the right relation between faith and reason.
 The great French naturalist J. Henri Fabre argues for purpose and order in nature, confronting those who, like some pre-Socratic philosophers, subscribe to the perennial idea of a godless universe, purely material and existing by chance.

-Much of the second week centers on Euclid’s Elements, which demonstrates the intelligibility, order, and accessibility of mathematical ideas when understood through their causes.
-In the afternoons the discussion of the causes and consequences of the fall is resumed, beginning with Tolstoy’s The Death of Ivan Ilyich, which recounts the last days of a man who has led a life of self-absorption and apathy toward God.
-St. Athanasius’s On the Incarnation presents the answer that faith provides to the tragedy of man’s irreparable sin.
+Much of the second week centers on Euclid’s Elements, which demonstrates the intelligibility, order, and accessibility of mathematical ideas when understood from their first principles.
+In the afternoons the curriculum continues by addressing more fully many of the great questions that arise throughout the program with a reading of Boethius's classic work, The Consolation of Philosophy.
 The curriculum concludes with Flannery O’Connor’s short story “The Enduring Chill,” which revisits the earlier questions about death and life, arrogance and docility, and the grace that saves.

 Classes are conducted, like all classes at Thomas Aquinas College, using the Discussion Method, guided by members of the teaching faculty.
 Class size is limited to 17 students in order to allow each student the opportunity to contribute to the discussions.